About

 Foreign Policy Analysis

-Michaela Pedersen-Macnab is a PhD candidate in the Department of Political Science at the University of Toronto and a SSHRC Joseph-Armand Bombardier Canada doctoral scholar.
+Michaela Pedersen-Macnab is a SSHRC-funded post doctoral fellow at George Washington University.
 Her book project, Lies, Damn Lies and Statistics: Deceiving International Institutions, explains why international institutions sometimes tolerate deception by their member states.
+In the Fall of 2026, Michaela will join MacEwan University as an Assistant Professor of Political Science.